15 Jan The delight of the color blue.

 Utilizing Classic Blue as a part of your website or marketing materials.

-When the announcement was made my mind was bursting with images and thoughts of things that are Classic Blue.
+When the announcement was made my mind was bursting with images and thoughts of things that are the color Classic Blue.
 See if you get these images as well.

 - I immediately pictured a pair of blue rubber toed Keds sneakers that I bought for my 3-year old son Jack so many years ago.